 Yesterday afternoon I had my first appointment with the sports podiatrist.
-She told me I have injury to the intrinsic muscles of my half marathon I signed up for, in the beginning of October..
+She told me I have injury to the intrinsic muscles of my foot.
 She put me in a walking cast for 1 week and told me to take 800mg of Advil twice a day for four days.
-She also told me that I’ll be able to run the
+She also told me that I’ll be able to run the half marathon I signed up for, in the beginning of October.

 I remain skeptical.

 Of course, being that she (like most of the medical community) isn’t a fan of barefoot running, she made the cursory attempt to convince me that I shouldn’t be running barefoot.
-Though, with that same breath she touted the advantages of barefoot form, and told me that I should try to mimic that form in supportive.
+Though, with that same breath she touted the advantages of barefoot form, and told me that I should try to mimic that form in supportive running shoes.
 It made me think the following two things:

 - Why does everyone hate you when you’re barefoot?
 You’re born barefoot – why is it so difficult to imagine living and exercising that way?